What kind of nutrients do weed plants need and when?

 - Mid-veg: 10:5:7

 Nutrients Requirement for the Flowering Cannabis Plants

-At flowering, the focus of the plant is directed to developing large, resinous flowers.
-At this stage, the plant needs less nitrogen and requires more potassium and phosphorus for cellular division.
-In the first week of flowering, you should observe your plant for any signs of nutrient deficiency.
+At flowering, the focus of the plant is directed on developing large, resinous flowers.
+At this stage, the plant needs less nitrogen, potassium, and phosphorus for cellular division.
+You should observe your plant for any signs of nutrient deficiency in the first week of flowering.
 This allows you to understand the modification required in the fertilizer ratio.
 We recommend the commonly used 5:7:10 fertilizer regimen.
-This ratio supply less nitrogen and more potassium.
-From this stage, the potassium concentration in all the fertilizer ratios is increased.
+This ratio supplies less Nitrogen and more potassium.
+Therefore, the potassium concentration in all the fertilizer ratios is increased from this stage.

 Flowering Stage Fertilizer Requirement for Cannabis